nus-tic2002-2022/ip/docs/README.md

 Now you have 6 task(s) in the list.
 ```

-### `Mark` - Type "mark [task number]"
+### `Mark` - Type "mark [task position]"

-Type in "mark [task number]" and Duke will mark the task as completed/done for you.
+Type in "mark [task position]" and Duke will mark the task as completed/done for you.
 This action will automatically save the tasks into duke.txt.

 Example of usage: